ReggTheSecond/example_docs/README.md

 4. Select **Branch** from the tool bar
 5. Select **Update from default branch**

+## Atom as a Markdown editor and git intergration

 ### Advantages of Atom
 - Ability to create branches from atom.
 - Ability to push branches.